Widgets are available for setting the :

 The image embedded inside the grid via the widget or the custom Xpath, takes the width of the column.
 It must not have any dimensional or alignment settings in the XML editor (WXE). |

 When the grid is located in the header or footer area (and not on a title page), column widths can be defined either in millimeters or proportionally.
-To switch from one to the other, use the button:
+To switch between them, use the button:

 or